What is the Chauri-Chaura Incident?

 - He devoted his life to the development of the Odisha region which was at that time, battered by disease and poverty.

 - He played a key role in the unification of the Odisha state.
 He worked to amalgamate all the Odia-speaking regions into a single state.
 He had attended the Indian National Congress sessions from 1886 to 1898.
-But his proposal of the formation of Odisha on a linguistic basis was rejected by the party and he dissociated himself with it since.
+But his proposal for the formation of Odisha on a linguistic basis was rejected by the party and he dissociated himself with it since.

 - Das served as the Vice-President of the Utkal Sabha in 1889.
 It was the first organization in Odisha to promote national movement.